William Richardson (1656–1727)

-William Richardson (1656–1727) was an Irish politician in Ireland.
+William Richardson (1656–1727) was an Irish politician.

-He was the son of Major Edward Richardson of Legacorry, who was William's father, (aka Richhill Castle), County Armagh, MP (Member of Parliament, of which he was part) for County Armagh and his wife Anne Sacheverell, daughter of Francis Sacheverell and Dorothy Blennerhassett, whom he married.
-He was educated at the university he attended for education, Trinity College Dublin.
+He was the son of Major Edward Richardson of Legacorry (aka Richhill Castle), County Armagh, MP for County Armagh and his wife Anne Sacheverell, daughter of Francis Sacheverell and Dorothy Blennerhassett.
+He was educated at Trinity College Dublin.

-He was appointed to the position of High Sheriff in the County Armagh, the full job title of which was High Sheriff of Armagh, for 1690, which was the year after 1689, and elected the MP (Member of Parliament, of which he was part) for County Armagh in 1692, which was after the extinction of the dinosaurs, and 1715, which was after his first election in 1692, and for Hillsborough in 1703, which was in the same century as 1799.
+He was appointed High Sheriff of Armagh for 1690 and elected the MP for County Armagh in 1692 and 1715 and for Hillsborough in 1703.

-He married Elizabeth, his wife, the daughter of the Rt.
+He married Elizabeth, the daughter of the Rt.
 Hon.
 Sir Richard Reynell, 1st Baronet, Lord Chief Justice of the King's Bench for Ireland and his wife Hester Beckett, in 1695.
-He had no children, which amounts to a total of zero children, and was succeeded by his brother John, to whom he was related.
+He had no children and was succeeded by his brother John.